ulich/onedrive-cameraroll-renamer/README.md

 * The files are not really named with 100% consistency.
 The most important thing for me right now was that all files start with `YYYYMMDD_`
 * The source folder and destination folder are currently hardcoded.
 * It only processes the first 200 files.
 If there are more files, you need to re-run again by reloading the page.
+* Currently, files are renamed/moved one by one sequencially.
+The microsoft graph API supports batching.
 * Errors are not really displayed in a way that makes it easy to understand the problem.